TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

                 pSubCmdOpt: Just run: "git proj [pSubCmd] -H usage"
                 [common-options]: [-h] [-H pStyle] [-q -v -V N] [-x... -X N]

-For even more usage help see the Documentation section at the end.
+For even more usage help see the Documentation section at the end of this tutorial.

 # Create a "test" project